-- During the twelve-month year ended December 31, 2023, Fixed Base Operations (FBO) revenues were up 6% compared to 2022.
-Jet A/SAF sales were down 35.1% over 2022 in gallons sold and down \$639k in revenue.
-100LL sales were down 11.2% over 2022 in gallons sold and down \$115k in revenue.
-Net airside revenue was down 5.8% from the previous year primarily due to decreased Jet A/SAF and 100LL fuel sales.
-Overall decreases were primarily due to decreased air traffic during the second largest winter snowfall on record with over seven hundred inches of snow. - The District saw an increase in hangar revenue of 7.39% compared to 2022 considering the annual CPI increase. - Other business leases were down 4.7% due to the lack of lease revenue from the Cessna 182 that was sold and CAM revenue from OBL Sublease is lower. - Truckee Tahoe Airport completed its transition to blended Sustainable Aviation Fuel (SAF) in July 2023.
+- During the twelve-month year ended December 31, 2024, Fixed Base Operator (FBO) revenues were up 2.8% compared to 2023 due to pricing increases.
+Jet A/SAF sales were down \$29,616 (0.9%) over 2023 but up 11.2% in gallons sold.
+100LL sales were up \$14,160 (2.5%) over 2023 and up 19.9% in gallons sold.
+Net airside revenue was up 2.8% from the previous year primarily due to increased landing fees, overnight tie downs and auto parking. - The district saw a decrease in hangar revenue of \$53,469 (2.5%) compared to 2023 due to winter hangar damage repairs that resulted in tenant displacement for repairs and associated credits. - Other business leases were up 15.4% due to increased Warehouse Office Building (WOB) Common Area Maintenance revenue. - Truckee Tahoe Airport completed its transition to blended Sustainable Aviation Fuel (SAF) in July 2023.
 This multi-year initiative supported the reduction of Scope 3 Category 11 emissions (use of sold products) and is often recognized as one of the largest, most challenging, and costly targets for reducing emissions in the aviation industry.
-In 2023 they launched their fleet electrification initiative, purchasing two electric vehicles to support various airport operations, subsequently reducing their Scope 1 emissions.
-They transitioned from self-service fueling to full-service (at no additional cost to tenants), which provides fuel to the aircraft where they are parked, eliminating the need to spend fuel taxiing to and from the pumps.
+In 2024, the only jet fuel option was SAF, and the gallons sold were up by 48,764 compared to 2023, an increase of 11.2%.
+In 2023, they launched their fleet electrification initiative, purchasing two electric vehicles to support various airport operations, subsequently reducing their Scope 1 emissions.
+2024 brought two more electric vehicles, the completion of the electric vehicle charging station and two electric ground power units.
+They transitioned from self-service fueling to full-service (at no additional cost to tenants), which provides fuel to the aircraft where they are parked, eliminating the need to spend fuel taxiing to and from the self-serve pumps.